Rhizome-Conifer/conifer/README.md

   - `app` -- The API and data model and rewriting system are found in this container.
   - `recorder` -- The WARC writer is found in this container.
   - `warcserver` -- The WARC loading and lookup is found in this container.

   The backend containers run different tools from [pywb](https://github.com/webrecorder/pywb), the core web archive replay toolkit library.

 - `/frontend` - A React-based frontend application, running in Node.js.
-The frontend a modern interface for Webrecorder and uses the backend api.
+The frontend is a modern interface for Webrecorder and uses the backend api.
 All user access goes through frontend (after nginx).

 - `/nginx` - A custom nginx deployment to provide routing and caching.